Customer Success is one of the biggest buzzwords in subscription and recurring revenue businesses in recent years.

 These are metrics that a customer service team can report on a daily or weekly basis.

-Customer Success is different – the key metrics you should focus on will shift and grow on a customer by customer basis over a prolonged period of time.
+Customer Success metrics are different – the key metrics you should focus on will shift and grow on a customer by customer basis over a prolonged period of time.
 They’re a great way to understand how your proactive approach is improving your customers relationship with your product over time.

 In our own research, we found out that the leading KPIs when it comes to measuring customer success are customer churn, product engagement, NPS and customer health.